Please respond to this question: ‘Why do you want to go to OUR GREAT SCHOOL U?'”

-1. Vague answers such as “Your school really inspires me”… “I like cold weather”…“The campus is amazing”… “I can really see myself going there.”
-(You probably won’t.)
+1. Vague answers such as “Your school really inspires me”… “I like cold weather”…“The campus is amazing.”

 Don’t Use the Same Essay for Different Schools

-Some students use the same first one or two sentences as an introduction, but this shouldn’t be a “fill in the blank” essay where you plug in the name of a dorm or professor.
-The admissions committee will catch that.
-Remember…the more specific you can be the more successful you’ll be.
+Sometimes it’s possible to use the same first sentences for more than one essay (see part 3 for an example).
+But this isn’t a “fill in the blank” essay where you can plug in the name of a dorm or professor—the admissions committee will catch that.
+Remember, the more specific you are the more successful you will be.

 Editor’s Note: This series was originally published in July 2012 and has been updated to include additional information and examples.